ceph/ceph/doc/radosgw/qat-accel.rst

 driver.

    .. note::
-      The out-of-tree QAT driver is gradually being migrated to an intree driver+QATlib.
+      The out-of-tree QAT driver is gradually being migrated to an in-tree driver+QATlib.

 2. The implementation of QAT-based encryption is directly based on the QAT API, which is included the driver package.
 However, QAT support for compression